JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/rebase-vs-merge-with-git/index.md

 # Clean up with interactive rebase
 # This combines all commits into one clean commit
 git rebase -i HEAD~4
-# In the editor, mark commits as 'squash' or 'fixup' except the first
+# In the editor, mark commits as 'squash' except the first
-# Or reword commit messages
+# then reword commit messages to keep one

 # After cleanup, merge to main
 git checkout main